fbcbarbosa/marathon-alerts/README.md

-      --check-min-healthy-warn-threshold value   Min instances check warning threshold (default 0.8) --slack-channel string                     #Channel / @User to post the alert (defaults to webhook configuration) --slack-owner string                       Comma list of owners who should be alerted on the post --slack-webhooks value                     Slack webhook to post the alert (default []) --uri string                               Marathon URI to connect
+      --check-min-healthy-warn-threshold value   Min instances check warning threshold (default 0.8) --slack-channel string                     #Channel / @User to post the alert (defaults to webhook configuration) --slack-owner string                       Comma list of owners who should be alerted on the post --slack-webhooks string                    Comma list of Slack webhooks to post the alert --uri string                               Marathon URI to connect
 ```